-LOS ANGELES (Reuters) - Steve Ballmer, the former head of Microsoft (MSFT.O: Quote), completed a $2 billion purchase of the Los Angeles Clippers basketball team on Tuesday, ending an ugly saga involving former owner Donald Sterling who was banned for life over racist remarks.
+LOS ANGELES (Reuters) - Steve Ballmer, the former head of Microsoft (MSFT.O), completed a $2 billion purchase of the Los Angeles Clippers basketball team on Tuesday, ending an ugly saga involving former owner Donald Sterling who was banned for life over racist remarks.

 The 58-year-old tech billionaire has vowed to make the team a pillar in the community after Sterling’s comments published nearly four months sparked public outrage, caused sponsors to quit and players to consider a boycott during the Clippers’ playoff run.